Causes of Bad Breath

 Gastroesophageal Reflux Disease

 Gastroesophageal reflux can cause breath odor and therefore bad breath.
 However, for reflux to cause bad breath, there must be an odor when burping.
 So for this, our stomach must smell.
 Otherwise, reflux cannot cause bad breath.
-Helicobacter pylori gastritis is another cause of bad breath, as it causes the stomach to smell.
+Helicobacter pylori gastritis is another cause of bad breath; it causes the stomach to smell.
 This causes the patient’s breath to smell of nitrate.

 Some Chronic Diseases (Diabetes, Renal Failure, ..)